JayceeB1/Klipper-Auto-Power-Off/README.md

 For Mainsail, you'll have access to:
 - A set of GCODE commands to control auto power off
-- A menu in the interface to access power off functions
-- Configurable buttons to control the function (if you set up the GPIOs)
+- Configurable GPIO buttons to control the function (if you set up the GPIO pins)

 ### GCODE Commands